 Fortunately, many Americans already are stepping up to defend the Sanchez family and other immigrants who may be in their shoes.
 Soon after Irma and Oscar's ordeal, their community members contacted the Mennonite Central Committee (MCC), which in turn contacted NIJC.
 Our organizations have worked together to ensure the family has local support and legal advocates as they fight deportation.
 The problem also has gotten the attention of lawmakers in Washington, D.C.

 Members of Congress have introduced legislation in both the House and Senate that would codify DHS’s sensitive locations policy in law, ensuring that families are not afraid to go to the hospital, to school, to court, or to church.
 We are grateful to Congressman Jose Serrano, an original co-sponsor of this legislation in the House of Representatives, who submitted a letter (along with 84 of his Congressional colleagues as signatories) to Acting DHS Secretary Elaine Duke decrying her agency’s unconscionable actions in the Sanchez case and imploring her to respect the sensitive locations memo.
+In addition, Senator Blumenthal led a letter from 20 Senators urging DHS to respect the sensitive locations memo and issued a follow up letter one month later after ICE detained a 10-year-old girl with cerebral palsy who was recovering in the hospital from surgery.

 All of us, regardless of immigration status or country of birth, deserve the basic dignity inherent in knowing that engaging in day-to-day activities to protect our loved ones--obtaining emergency medical services, going to court, going to school, praying in church--will not put us at risk.
 NIJC stands with the Sanchez family and decries DHS’s decision to undermine this most basic trust.